🔎 Inspector

 Invisible characters appear as labeled tags.
 Underlines mark lookalike letters and typographic substitutions.
-Hover anything for details.
-Dashed tags are legitimate (emoji, non-Latin scripts) and stay untouched.
+Hover or focus a mark for details.
+Green check-marked tags are legitimate (emoji internals, non-Latin scripts) and always stay untouched.

 Unicode contains dozens of characters with zero width.
 They render as nothing, yet they count as real characters everywhere it hurts: string comparisons, database keys, URLs, YAML indentation, git diffs.
 A product name with a zero-width space in it will never match a search for the same name without one.
 A config value with a trailing word joiner fails validation with an error message that looks impossible.